Resolutions of Type $\mathbb{A}$ Quantum Surface Singularities: Introduction

 The remainder of the paper is dedicated to constructing and studying a geometric resolution of $B_q$.
 Motivated by quiver GIT, in Section \ref{REPRING} we define the {\em representation ring} of $\Lambda_q$ and show that it is universal in an appropriate sense.
 We then use this in Section \ref{GEOMRESOLUTION} to construct the ring $T_q$ which gives rise to the geometric resolution, and outline some of its properties.
 In Section \ref{QGR T}, we define the category $\sX_q$ which is our geometric resolution of $B_q$ and calculate some related cohomology groups.
 To establish further properties of $\sX_q$, in Section \ref{LOCAL} we show that $\sX_q$ is equivalent to a noncommutative toric variety, i.e.~the category of coherent sheaves over a noncommutative ringed space $\X$ with a suitable action of a quantum torus.
 This allows us to, in Section \ref{DERIVEDEQUIV}, establish a derived equivalence between our algebraic and geometric resolutions.
 Finally, in Section \ref{INTTHEORY} we compute the intersection arrangement of the lines in the ``exceptional locus'' in $\sX_q$. \\

 {\bf Acknowledgements.} The second named author is partially supported by the EPSRC grant EP/T018844/1, and thanks the EPSRC for their support.

 We thank the Simons Laufer Mathematical Sciences Institute for hosting us both in the spring of 2024 as part of the program ``Noncommutative Algebraic Geometry''.
 We thank Jenny August, Arend Bayer, Ellen Kirkman, Jon Pridham, Michael Wemyss, and James Zhang for helpful discussions.
+We also thank Colin Ingalls for sharing his unpublished manuscript \cite{ingalls} on noncommutative toric varieties with us; it gave us helpful inspiration, although our construction of $\sX_q$ as a noncommutative toric variety uses a different method.